Azimganj–Jiaganj Heritage Belt, Murshidabad

 By admin, 23 March, 2026

 Straddling opposite banks of the Bhagirathi River in Murshidabad district, the twin towns of Azimganj and Jiaganj guard one of India's most remarkable yet overlooked heritage corridors.
-Just upriver lies Baranagar, Rani Bhabani’s famed temple village, often nicknamed the “Varanasi of Bengal” for its remarkable concentration of shrines, while Azimganj and Jiaganj supplied the mercantile muscle: bankers, silk, and river trade.
+Just upriver lies Baranagar, Rani Bhabani’s famed temple village, often nicknamed the “Varanasi of Bengal” for its remarkable concentration of shrines, while Azimganj and Jiaganj supplied the mercantile muscle: bankers, silk and river trade.
 Among Jain pilgrims, this landscape is often spoken of as Shri Murshidabad Tirth: a living triangle of temples and memory, with Azimganj and Jiaganj as its riverbound base and the Nashipur–Mahimapur/Kathgola cluster rising a little farther out like an inland summit.
 It’s a tirth not because it is museum-quiet, but because worship never quite left.

-Today, around fourteen magnificent Jain temples, spread across Azimganj, Jiaganj, and the wider Nashipur–Kathgola hinterland, anchor the route, their Indo-Mughal-colonial architecture blending seamlessly with terracotta Hindu temples and crumbling aristocratic mansions.
-This is rural Bengal at its most atmospheric, a place where mustard fields meet marble shrines, where 18th-century banking empires rose and fell, and where time seems to have paused somewhere around 1900.
+Today, around fourteen magnificent Jain temples, spread across Azimganj, Jiaganj and the wider Nashipur–Kathgola hinterland, anchor the route, their Indo-Mughal-colonial architecture blending seamlessly with terracotta Hindu temples and crumbling aristocratic mansions.
+This is rural Bengal at its most atmospheric, a place where mustard fields meet marble shrines, where 18th-century banking empires rose and fell and where time seems to have paused somewhere around 1900.

 Location Category

-Location Group
+Location Interest

 Location Content